MicrosoftDocs/win32/desktop-src/P2PSdk/about-the-grouping-api.md

 ---
-Description: 'The Peer Grouping API combines the technology of the PNRP Name Space Provider API and the Graphing API.' ms.assetid: '0a575efe-968c-48ab-a446-0d910ecb5708'
+Description: The Peer Grouping API combines the technology of the PNRP Name Space Provider API and the Graphing API. ms.assetid: 0a575efe-968c-48ab-a446-0d910ecb5708
 title: About the Grouping API
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Grouping API